Discover Which is Better Polypropylene or Polycarbonate Luggage

 Brands I Tried for Polycarbonate Luggage: Worth the Investment?

-For polycarbonate luggage, I experimented with Rimowa and Delsey.
+I tried out Rimowa and Delsey for polycarbonate luggage.
 Here’s how they fared:

 Rimowa: